 When making existential judgments regarding a brand, keep the explicit purpose in mind.
 Customers today are more honest than ever, and competition is rampant across all industries.
 So now isn’t the time for a company to struggle with its identity.

 When employees know an organization’s mission, they’re more likely to understand its motivations and objectives.
+In this stage also companies may consider measuring Employee Net Promoter Score and then take the right steps to increase employee retention and increase business processes as well.

 Here’s how you can write a purpose statement: